depau/Elan-Fingerprint-0c4c-PoC/README.md

 Then, after making sure **all** packets referring to the device are **not** filtered, export the JSON from `File` > `Export Packet Dissections` > `As JSON...`.

+## Wireshark dissector

+A simple WireShark dissector is also provided.
+It's very basic.

+It can be dropped into the Lua plugins directory, then you can right-click a packet and select "Decode as..." > ELANMOC.

 ## Actual PoC

 To be written